Learning Coupled Subspaces for Multi-Condition Spike Data: Introduction

-However, there are no GPFA models designed for modeling data from multiple experimental conditions.
-Traditional methods could be applied to such data by separately modeling the data in each condition with post-hoc analysis.
-That would effectively ignore any correlative structure that exists in the data from multiple conditions.
-Such an approach could be problematic in several regards.
-(1) \textbf{Principled Analysis} The accuracy of post-hoc analyses using separately fit models may be impaired relative to a jointly fit model.
-(2) \textbf{Sample Complexity} Rich model classes like GPFA often require multiple repeated trials to accurately learn dynamics, often hard or expensive to acquire.
-(3) \textbf{Interpretation }Due to independent model fits for each condition, interpretation of neural activity is also limited to merely a single condition.
-To this end, we propose a novel GPFA model called \textit{coupled subspaces GPFA}, or \texttt{CS-GPFA} for short. \texttt{CS-GPFA} analyses data from multiple experimental conditions jointly (hence called "coupled") by exploiting the parameteric nature of the conditions.
-We summarize our contibutions as follows,
+As a result, neither GPFA nor tensor-based approaches adequately characterize how neural responses evolve over a condition space.
+In addition, post-hoc analysis using existing methods could be problematic in the following regards.
+(1) \textbf{Principled Analysis}---the accuracy of post-hoc analyses using separately fit models may be impaired relative to a jointly fit model.
+(2) \textbf{Sample Complexity}---rich model classes like GPFA often require multiple repeated trials to accurately learn dynamics, often hard or expensive to acquire.
+(3) \textbf{Experimental Design}---due to independent latent structure for each condition, these methods provide limited guidance for designing experiments under varying conditions.
+To address these challenges, we propose a novel GPFA model called \textit{coupled subspaces GPFA}, or \texttt{CS-GPFA} for short. \texttt{CS-GPFA} analyzes data from multiple experimental conditions jointly (hence ``coupled'') by exploiting the parametric nature of the conditions. \csgpfa unifies three main workflows: \textit{inference} of latent structure for multi-condition data, \textit{prediction} of neural activity under unobserved conditions, and \textit{adaptive selection} of experimental conditions (see Figure~\ref{fig:problem} (b)).
+We summarize our contributions as follows,

-\begin{itemize} \item We propose a novel GPFA model to jointly analyse neural datasets under multiple experimental conditions.
-Here, we show how we can exploit the label information on the conditions to learn common latent representation of neural datasets.
+\begin{itemize} \item We propose a novel GPFA model to jointly analyze neural datasets under multiple experimental conditions.
+Here, we show how we can exploit the label information on the conditions to learn coupled latent representations of neural datasets.

-\item We develop an efficient Bayesian inference via a data augmentation strategy to derive simple closed form updates for our model posteriors.
+\item We develop a scalable Bayesian inference procedure via a data augmentation strategy to derive simple, closed-form updates for our model posteriors.
+Leveraging the state-space dual representation of GPs, we derive an efficient, linear-time inference procedure for long recordings.